JESTIE - Information for Authors

 - For Revised manuscripts:

-In the revision flow, the reviewers tend to ask for more explanations, also note that the maximum allowed length is 8 pages and exceptionally up to 10 pages may be authorized (paying an overlength fee).
+In the revision flow, the reviewers tend to ask for more explanations, also note that the maximum allowed length is 10 pages and exceptionally up to 12 pages may be authorized (paying an overlength fee for the pages beyond 8 pages).
 Note that in the final page count, the authors’ bios and photos should be included.

 - For New-manuscripts: